paulgear/ntpmon/README.txt

 NTPmon is a program which is designed to report on essential health metrics for NTP.
-It provides a Nagios check which can be used with many alerting systems, including support for performance data, and a collectd plugin.
+It provides a Nagios check which can be used with many alerting systems, including support for Nagios performance data.
+NTPmon can also run as a daemon for sending metrics to collectd or telegraf.
-It will eventually be usable as a plugin for prometheus and/or telegraf.

-Code is currently beta quality, as a rewrite has only recently been completed.

 Prerequisites